-4. Notification in the case of employment relationships of limited duration or if no clarity is achieved in advance that an extension of the employment relationship of limited duration is not intended, the intent not to continue an employment relationship limited by an expiry period and continuing for more than two months (including a trial month, if any) shall be notified to the employee not later than 2 (two) weeks before expiry of the period.
+If the employee, in the course of an employment relationship of limited duration, fails to notify that s/he does not wish to continue the employment relationship beyond the limited duration, or if no clarity is achieved in advance that an extension of the employment relationship of limited duration is not intended, the intent not to continue an employment relationship limited by an expiry period and continuing for more than two months (including a trial month, if any) shall be notified to the employee not later than 2 (two) weeks before expiry of the period.
 If no such notification is given or is given too late the remuneration due for 3 (three) days shall be paid beyond the employment relationship terminated by expiry of the period, in compensation for the time off not consumed (at the occasion of the termination of an employment relationship).